 This small, inviting and pleasantly decorated city park located at 4800 Montrose Boulevard, Houston, Texas 77006 is a gem!
 Many people zip right past and hardly notice it because the much larger Hermann Park is just south of this 1.15 acre Bell Park located in the Museum District.

-It is a charming urban oasis and for people who live or work nearby, it offers an alluring place in which to get away from the day to day hustle and bustle if even for a few moments of time.
+It is a charming urban oasis, and for people who live or work nearby, it offers an alluring place in which to get away from the day-to-day hustle and bustle if even for a few moments.

 Soothing Water Sounds

 There is a plaque inscribed with the following words:

 A gift to the City of Houston

 After being designed and landscaped, the park was opened to the public in April of 1970.